Current Teaching Artists

 Rachel Payne (she/her) of Saga Bookbinding is a bookbinder, librarian, and archivist based in the Twin Cities, MN.
 She holds an MLIS and graduated from the North Bennet Street School’s Bookbinding program.
 She has been repairing and making books for 10 years.
 She taught her first book repair workshop in 2016 and her first book arts workshop in 2018.

 Yuka Petz (she/her) straddles multiple disciplines, including book arts, graphic design, and 3D paper works.
 She received an MFA in Book Arts/Printmaking from the University of the Arts and a BFA from the Rhode Island School of Design.
-She has taught numerous adult and youth workshops and is a guest host for the Artist’s Books Unshelved video series.
-Yuka recently relocated to the Pacific Northwest from New Orleans, where she co-founded SIFT and The Artist Book Collection at Paper Machine.
-Her work has been exhibited internationally and across the US, and her artist’s books are in several special collections.
+Yuka is the host of the Artists’ Books Unshelved video series for the Bainbridge Island Museum of Art and has taught numerous adult and youth workshops around the country.
+Her work has been exhibited internationally and her artists’ books are in several special collections.

 Molly Poganski (she/her) is a letterpress printer and graphic designer originally from Louisville, Kentucky.
 She holds a BFA in Graphic Design from Indiana University and has thirteen years of printing and design experience.
 She works as MCBA’s Studio Technician and also as a letterpress printer at Bench Pressed.
 Molly also volunteers with Proof Public, an organization working to amplify marginalized voices through print, and runs Dandy Horse Press, a hobby print shop, from her basement in South Minneapolis.

-Jennifer Price (she/her) is a Chicago born poet, visual artist, and librarian rooted in Georgia.
-Being a former public librarian, Jennifer is an information generalist who has taught dozens of change-makers in her community on topics ranging from grant proposal writing to entrepreneurship.
-As a recent trainee of the Teaching Artist Project, a former book arts student at the Penland School of Craft, and with a bachelor’s degree in studio art, Jennifer is skilled at writing arts-based curriculum focused on accessibility and social justice, and she is experienced at working in various mediums including oil paint, clay, and paper.
+Jennifer Price (she/her) is a Chicago born poet and collage artist rooted in Georgia.
+As a former public librarian, she is an information generalist who has taught dozens of change-makers in her community on topics ranging from grant proposal writing to entrepreneurship.
+She has completed two residencies with the Kolaj Institute and is a former Book Arts student at the Penland School of Crafts.
+Jennifer holds a Bachelor’s degree in Studio Art and she is currently pursuing master’s degrees in Museum Studies and Creative Writing.

-Rosemary Rae (she/her) is a creative director, designer, artist, and educator living in San Diego, California.
-A graduate of Moore College of Art & Design and Vermont College of Fine Arts, Rosemary works in publishing where she creates book covers, calendars, and kits that are sold nationwide.
-In addition to designing her unique line of letterpress greeting cards, she creates artist’s books and collages which have been featured in many juried exhibitions.
-Rosemary teaches typography at a local community college and bookmaking in person at San Diego Book Arts, as well as virtually at other book arts centers.
+Rosemary Rae (she/her) is a creative director/designer, artist, and design educator living in San Diego, California.
+A graduate of Moore College of Art & Design and Vermont College of Fine Arts, Rosemary currently works as a graphic designer.
+In addition to designing her unique line of letterpress greeting cards, she also teaches typography, design, bookmaking, and collage.
+Rosemary also creates collages and artist’s books which have been featured in many juried exhibitions.

 Janet Reynolds (she/her) is a visual artist/educator who taught art to students in Texas for fifteen years.
 She is currently a professor at the University of Houston Clear Lake.
 She has also taught workshops at the Printing Museum in Houston.
 She earned her master’s degree in art education from Boston University.
 Nature and the environment are often subjects in her artist’s books.
 She has shown her work nationally and internationally and has pieces in collections at Bainbridge Island Museum of Art and University of Denver special collections.